-IV.
-EXPERIMENTS
+V. EXPERIMENTS

-This section presents experimental results in two different scenarios using a 7-DOF KUKA lightweight arm with a 5-finger hand2.
+This section presents experimental results in three different scenarios using a 7-DOF KUKA lightweight arm with a 5finger hand3.

 The goal of the first scenario is to expose the issue of the original Interaction Primitives [1], [2] when dealing with trajectories that have a clear multimodal distribution.
-In the second scenario we propose a real application of our method where the robot assistant acts as a third hand of a worker assembling a toolbox (please, refer to the accompanying video3).
+In the second scenario, we propose a real application of the Mixture of Interaction Primitives where the robot assistant acts as a third hand of a worker assembling a toolbox4.
+Finally, an experiment in which the robot receives a cup from a human demonstrates an application of the proposed method to compute online the reaction of the robot to movements executed at different speeds5.